SciTools/iris/docs/iris/src/userguide/loading_iris_cubes.rst

    ...	   'air_potential_temperature' & the_11th_hour).coord('time'))
    DimCoord([2009-11-19 11:00:00], standard_name='time', calendar='gregorian')

-A more complex example might be when there exists a time sequence representing the first day of every week for many years:
+A more complex example might require selecting points over an annually repeating date range.
+We may use the previously defined time sequence:

 .. testsetup:: timeseries_range